-As the programme does not have formal coursework elements, the LLM by Research is a particularly attractive option for those wishing to undertake postgraduate research on a part-time basis, while pursuing legal practice or other employment.
+The programme does not have formal coursework elements, other than initial training seminars alongside PhD students.
+This makes the LLM by Research a particularly attractive option for those wishing to undertake postgraduate research on a part-time basis, while pursuing legal practice or other employment.

 Check whether your international qualifications meet our general entry requirements:

 All applicants must have one of the following qualifications as evidence of their English language ability:

 an undergraduate or masters degree, that was taught and assessed in English in a majority English speaking country as defined by UK Visas and Immigration

 - IELTS: total 7.0 (at least 6.5 in each module)

 - TOEFL-iBT: total 100 (at least 23 in each module)

 - PTE(A): total 67 (at least 61 in each of the "Communicative Skills" sections)